Ssalvador221/Ssalvador221/README.md

 ### Welcome to my profile in Github!
-I´m João Salvador and Nice to meet you!👋
+I´m João Salvador and gled to meet you!👋

 - 🌎 I'm from Florianópolis, Sc - Brazil
 - 📚 I’m currently on College